kanehekili/VideoCut/README.md

 * optional:(legacy) OpenCV 2.4 up to OpenCV 4.x (must be build with ffmpeg - with all its dependencies)

 #### Set GTK Theme for this QT application
-If you are running a DE with GTK/Gnome (as opposed to LXQT or KDE) there is no way to tweak anymore:
+If you are running a DE with GTK/Gnome (as opposed to LXQT or KDE)  you might set QT_QPA_PLATFORMTHEME:
-* GKT2 to QT5/QT6 libraries do not work
+* Depending on the distro and version this variable may be defined with one of:
-* QT_QPA_PLATFORMTHEME should not be set in non QT systems
+* gtk2, qt6ct, fusion, gtk3
-* Videocut will set the "fusion" mode - any new ideas are welcome.
+* VideoCut will enforce "QT_QPA_PLATFORM=xcb" on Wayland for SSD decorations.

 ### Features
 Cuts an mpg file into parts and joins them afterwards.
 All commands can be reached via the toolbar.